Sweden Student Permit

 What is the processing time for residence permit for study in Sweden?

-Most of the applications are processed within 1-2 months.
+Most of the permits are processed within 1-2 months.

 Can I take my family along when I go to Sweden for study?